Chameleon-Vision/ChameleonVision-pi-gen/README.md

 ## Stage Anatomy

-### FRCVision Raspbian Stage Overview
+### ChameleonVision Raspbian Stage Overview

-The build of FRCVision Raspbian is divided up into several stages for logical clarity and modularity.
+The build of ChameleonVision Raspbian is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.